 Rosé and Roses in the Garden

 Now that the outdoor mask mandate has been lifted for those who are vaccinated, I couldn’t wait to have a little garden party to celebrate spring.
 In an effort to keep things simple, I concepted a rosé and roses party, which meant serving one type of wine and having one type of floral to arrange.
-We ordered a few extra garden seats, put out trays of my favorite vintage-etched glasses and filled the space with flowers.
+We ordered a few extra garden seats, put out trays of my favorite vintage-etched glasses and filled the patio and garden space with flowers.
 For food, we served individual cheese boards (which most people took home to eat for dinner, since everyone spent so much time talking).
 We also had lovely rose-adorned cookies.

 - Everything starts with the invitation.
 Below is a template you can download and fill in on Paperless Post.
 Here’s how to format the text: choose Futura Typeface in all caps, Size 10, Letter Spacing 2, Line Height 2.
 My final invitation is also below for reference!

 - Choose your roses and your rosé.
 We went with these roses from Grace Rose Farm.
 I ordered 20 bunches, which meant plenty of flowers to adorn all of the spaces.
 For rosé, we picked Gérard Bertrand Cote des Roses as it’s the prettiest bottle of rosé and tastes delicious.
 Use code BORNONFIFTH20 for 20% off your Grace Rose Farm order.

 - Decide what food you’ll serve.
 For us, individual cheese boards by Cheese Me and rose cookies by Henri’s were perfect as it was a cocktail and conversation type event, versus a sit down dinner.